MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 > [!NOTE]
 > App governance alerts will not flow to Microsoft 365 Defender until app governance is enabled in Defender for Cloud Apps and you have provisioned both Defender for Cloud Apps and Microsoft 365 Defender by accessing their respective portals at least once.

+To purchase a subscription of app governance, please reach out to your sales account team.

 ## Prerequisites

 1. Verify your account has the [appropriate level of licensing](#licensing-for-app-governance).
 App governance is an add-on feature for Defender for Cloud Apps, and thus Defender for Cloud Apps must be present in your account as either a standalone product or as part of the various license packages.
 1. You must have one of the [administrator roles](#administrator-roles) listed below to access the app governance pages in the portal.
-1. Your organization's billing address must be in a WW region or in GBR, CAN, JPN, IND, or AUS go-local region in order to activate the free trial.
+1. Your organization's billing address must be in a WW region or in GBR, CAN, JPN, or AUS go-local region in order to activate the free trial.

 ### Licensing for app governance